Delos Greece Travel Guide

 Visa-Exempt: Citizens from countries like the United States, Canada, Australia, the Uk, and many others can enter Greece for tourism or business for up to 90 days without a visa.
 This exemption allows travel throughout the entire Schengen Area.

 ETIAS (European Travel Information and Authorisation System): The European Union expects to implement ETIAS in 2025.
 Once effective, visa-exempt travelers will need to apply for an ETIAS authorization online before travel.
-This system is a pre-travel authorization, not a visa.
+This setup is a pre-travel authorization, not a visa.
 Check the official EU website for updates on its implementation.
 Consider services like IVisa or VisaHQ for assistance.

 Carry originals and copies